 - Self-service.
 During the pandemic, hotel guests became a lot more self-sufficient.
-At an increasing number of hotels, guests can now check themselves in, enter their room, and order a meal using just their smartphones.
+At an increasing number of hotels, guests can now check themselves in, enter their rooms, and order a meal using just their smartphones.
 All without needing assistance from employees.
 Many guests now prefer to have self-service as an option.

 - Contactless services.
 The pandemic also accelerated demand for contact-free services like remote check-in and checkout and contactless payments.

-7 strategies to improve the guest experience
+Simple strategies that improve the guest experience

 Here are seven ways to leverage the latest trends and technology to deliver excellence at every stage of the guest experience.

-Send a pre-arrival message.
+Send a pre-arrival message

-Provide remarkable experiences.
+Provide remarkable experiences

 It’s often the little details and personal touches that guests remember most.
 Train and empower hotel staff to go above and beyond to provide remarkable experiences, like paying attention to guests’ special requests or special occasions.

-Perform quality checks.
+Perform quality checks

 Implement safeguards to ensure quality and consistency, whether it’s digital checklists, room inspections, spot checks, or silent shoppers.

-Check in with guests.
+Check in with guests

 Don’t wait to hear about guest disappointments in an online review.
 Check in during the guest’s stay with a text message or brief survey and ensure any concerns receive immediate attention.

-Practice service recovery.
+Practice service recovery

 When things go wrong, the real test is how well you manage the situation.
 Listen to the guest, empathize, apologize, offer solutions, and follow up to ensure the matter is resolved to the guest’s satisfaction.